Topology

 Backup

 To preview the baked textures, the object's paint information should be disabled.
-This option will transfer any paint information to a new layer as a backup, and so it can be easily enabled/disabled.
+This option will transfer any paint information to a new layer as a backup so it can be easily enabled/disabled.

 Cage radius